MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 LIMIT 3;
 ```

-### 2) What are the most prevalent conditions for age ranges 0-18 (children), 19-64 (adults), 65+ (elderly) and what is the sum total of their visits in the last comlpete year of the dataset?
+### 2) What are the most prevalent conditions for age ranges 0-18 (children), 19-64 (adults), 65+ (elderly) and what is the sum total of their visits in the last complete year of the dataset?
 <img width="457" height="154" alt="Section 4 Q2" src="https://github.com/user-attachments/assets/3546b7f4-41a4-4379-936e-bd9b0524e320" />

 - Functions: